Immanuel’s Music and Arts Camp

 5. Will kids be sharing musical instruments, equipment, or other supplies throughout the day?
 We will have a team that will sanitize after each class.
 The children will be sharing the gamelan instruments and looms for Japanese weaving.

 6. How will lunch occur?
 Snacks?
 Drinking fountain available for use?
 Children will bring their own lunches and place them in a bin that is designated for each cohort.
 Individually wrapped snacks will be provided.
-Drinking fountains will not be available for use.
-Children should bring their own water bottles each day.
+Children should bring their own water bottles each day and call fill them from provided water coolers.

 7. Will classes be held outside?
 Some of the classes, lunch and mid-day break may be held outside if weather permits.
 Our building’s air exchange system has been recently upgraded.

 8. Will singing be a part of camp this year?
-Yes, if the CDC/MN Department of Health deems it to be safe.
-If not, Choir Time will be modified.
+Yes, at this time, we plan to sing with masks on.
+If guidelines, Choir Time will be modified.